 From the parents of a child diagnosed with autism:

-- Turn his play truck upside down and spin the wheels
+He turns his toy truck upside down and spins the wheels.

-- Stare at ceiling fans and follow the blades with his eyes
+She stares at ceiling fans and follow the blades with her eyes.

-- tand in the middle of the floor and spin really fast, but never get dizzy
+He stands in the middle of the floor and spin really fast, but never gets dizzy.

-- Would seem to ignore us sometimes, and would have to call him and call him
+He would seem to ignore us sometimes, and would have to call him numerous times before we caught his attention.

 From a mother of a premature child:

-- Parents of preemies need to know that they think 1 in 4 babies born severely premature develops autism.
+Parents of preemies need to know that they babies born very premature are more likely to develop autism.

 From the parents of a child diagnosed with autism:

-- Nearing 12 months we began to suspect he was deaf.
-He would not respond to his name or to people coming and going from the house.
-But he came running from three rooms down when he heard the Teletubbies song on the TV.
-We knew then he was not deaf but for some reason only responding to certain noises.
+Nearing 12 months, we began to suspect he was deaf.
+He would not respond to his name or to people coming and going from the house, but he came running from three rooms down when he heard the Teletubbies song on the TV.
+We knew then he was not deaf, but for some reason only responded to certain noises and sounds.